 And the answer is – they’re everywhere.

-But the fact that we’r asking where they are can mean that our sense of yoga goddess, spiritual evolvement and that our high powered position sometimes causes a kind of closure in our bodies that stops committed, admirable, capable men from finding us relationship material.
+But the very fact that we’re even asking where they are can mean that our high powered position sometimes causes a kind of closure in our bodies that stops committed, admirable, capable men from finding us relationship material.

 As a dominant, high value man – you want a woman who has the willingness to surrender to you – you don’t want a woman who puts out her own directedness preferentially over your own – because it leaves no vulnerability and no room for her to trust him.